glemaitre/protoclass/README.md

     |- doc/             # documentation for the study
     |  +- paper/        # manuscript(s), whether generated or not
     |
-    |- data             # raw and primary data, are not changed once created
+    |- data             # the data used for classification
-    |  |- raw/          # raw data, will not be altered
+	|  |- README        # in order to add some description
-    |  +- clean/        # cleaned data, will not be altered once created
     |
     |- src/             # any programmatic code
-    |  |- experiment-t2w.ipynb # main notebook for the T2 experiment
 	|  |- README        # software structure description
     |
     |- results          # all output from workflows and analyses
     |  |- figures/      # graphs, likely designated for manuscript figures